-Jessica Holley-Guiles HR Specialist, Title IX Coordinator 100 College Blvd.
-East Niceville, FL 32578 Building 310

-Phone: (850) 729-5365 Email: holleyj4@nwfsc.edu
+Tyler Rapposelli Title IX Coordinator 100 College Blvd.
+East Niceville, FL 32578 Building 330 Phone: (850) 729-5250 Email: rapposet@nwfsc.edu

 The Americans with Disabilities Act of 1990

 NWFSC complies with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
 For faculty members, the College's compliance means that academic programs, facilities, and services are accessible to qualified students with disabilities.
 NWFSC provides these students a level playing field with their non-disabled peers, where they can develop and demonstrate academic skills.
 Faculty play an essential role in the College's compliance with the ADA and Section 504 of the Rehabilitation Act by providing accommodations determined by the Accommodations Resource Center.
 NWFSC commits to the policy that no qualified person receiving accommodation will be discriminated against because of that accommodation under any program or activity conducted or sponsored by the College.
 Questions may be directed to arc@nwfsc.edu.